oriphi/NesEmu/Documentation.md

 http://www.obelisk.me.uk/6502/reference.html

 > + : add 1 cycle if page boundary crossed

+> The 6502 has one 8-bit ALU and one 16-bit upcounter (for
+> PC).
+To calculate a,x or a,y addressing in an instruction
+> other than sta, stx, or sty, it uses the 8-bit ALU to
+> first calculate the low byte while it fetches the high
+> byte.
+If there's a carry out, it goes oops, applies the
+> carry using the ALU, and repeats the read at the correct
+> address.
+Store instructions always have this oops cycle:
+> the CPU first reads from the partially added address and
+> then writes to the correct address.
+The same thing happens
+> on (d),y indirect addressing.
 ### ADC

 Add content of memory location to the accumulator + the carry bit